Honda Civic 2012-2015: problems, fuel economy, engine, interior photos, maintenance tips

-Honda Civic is a front-wheel drive compact, available as a sedan or coupe.
-The 9-th generation Civic offers a reliable engine and a stylish interior with a two-tier instrument panel and a digital speedometer.
+Honda started out as a motorcycle manufacturer, and succeeded in making great cars.
+Honda Civic is one of them.
+It's is a front-wheel drive compact, available as a sedan or coupe.
+The 9-th generation Civic continues to offer a simple reliable engine and a comfortable interior with a two-tier instrument panel and a digital speedometer.

 2014 Honda Civic sedan.

 Honda Civic is a popular choice for a commuter car, thanks to its reliability, great fuel economy and low maintenance costs.

 When the 2012 Civic came out, many reviewers mentioned that the interior was plain and not very quiet.
 Honda reacted quickly by improving the interior design and materials for 2013.
 In our opinion the 2012 Civic has a nice simple interior; it doesn't feel "cheap" - compare the interior photos below.
 The front and rear fascia of the 2013 Civic sedan were also updated.

 For 2014, the Civic coupe got a major styling upgrade with more aggressive front fenders and many other changes.

 See the 2012 Honda Civic Coupe photo